Gaussian Processes & RKHS

 - Extend by linearity and complete the space to get .

-The Reproducing Property: For any :
+The Reproducing Property.
+For any you get

 3. The Geometry of the Posterior